soulpower007/lightweight-ResNet/README.md

 # lightweight-ResNet
-coming up with a light weight resnet with comparable performance to heavier models
+This project will develop a lightweight ResNet with less that 5 million parameters for CIFAR-10 image classification.

 # Training

-The Python script `main.py` is designed to run an experiment to train ResNet on CIFAR10.
+The Python script `main.py` is designed to run an experiment to train ResNet on CIFAR-10.
 ```
 python main.py [--dev]
 ```